Metal Gear Solid V: Ground Zeroes: Release

-Originally it was announced that Ground Zeroes would be released only digitally on the PlayStation 4 and Xbox One, while the PlayStation 3 and Xbox 360 would be receiving the title in both physical and digital formats.
+Similarly to The Phantom Pain, Ground Zeroes was initially announced for the then-current PlayStation 3 and Xbox 360 consoles in 2011, but versions for the next generation PlayStation 4 and Xbox One consoles were announced as well in the 2012 Tokyo Game Show, where the finalized release date was also unveiled.
+Initially the PlayStation 3 and Xbox 360 versions would be released in both, digital and physical formats, while the PlayStation 4 and Xbox One would be receiving the title digital only.
 This later changed when physical versions for the PlayStation 4 and Xbox One were announced on December 10, 2013.
 The cover artwork would be changed between regional releases.
 Whereas the Japanese cover artwork depicts Snake and Miller, the Western versions only feature Snake.
 Kojima explained that the decision to change the cover art for the Western versions came from Konami's foreign marketing department, as they felt that consumers would not recognize Miller due to the underwhelming sales of Peace Walker on the PlayStation Portable in the West.

 As part of a dual-exclusivity deal, the initial release of the two Extra Ops was locked between the PlayStation and Xbox platforms.
 The PlayStation 4 and PlayStation 3 versions featured the "Deja Vu" mission, in which the player must recreate scenes or events from the original Metal Gear Solid, while the Xbox One and Xbox 360 versions featured the "Jamais Vu" mission, in which the player controls Raiden as he appears in Metal Gear Rising: Revengeance, as he is tasked with eliminating a group of bioroids who have infiltrated the base disguised as human soldiers (a homage to Kojima's earlier game Snatcher).
 Both Extra Ops were made available on all four platforms as a part of the Version 1.02 update patch on May 1, 2014.